Is freelancing the life for me?

 - You will be on your own - as well as sometimes being lonely, being your own boss means, for example, that nobody will pay you when you take a holiday or are ill.

 The successful freelancer:

-- Will keep potential clients up to date with contact information when it changes, e.g. address, phone number and email address, so that there is never a situation when the client is desperately seeking him for work in an area of the system where he has knowledge, without being able to find him
+- Will keep potential clients up to date with contact information when it changes, e.g. address, phone number and email address, so that there is never a situation when the client is desperately seeking them for work in an area of the system where they have the knowledge, without being able to find him.

 The next step

 If freelancing is still attractive to you, and you believe you can cope with the disadvantages, the next step is to do some research.
-Don't give up your job (or spend money setting up a company or talking to an accountant!) until you are sure that there is a market for your skills as a freelancer.
+Don't give up your job (or spend money setting up a company or talking to an accountant) until you are sure that there is a market for your skills as a freelancer.
 At the very least you will need to talk to the specialist freelance agencies in your industry to see what kind of contracts might be available, whether you are suitable for them (or perhaps need additional training), and how much you could earn.
-Planning for Success contains some initial questions you should also be asking yourself.